meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 295
 ---
 A developer on your team is going to tear down an existing deployment managed by Terraform and deploy a new one.
-However, there is a server resource named aws_instance.ubuntu[1] they would like to keep.
+However, there is a server resource named `aws_instance.ubuntu[1]` they would like to keep.
 What command should they use to tell Terraform to stop managing that specific resource?

-- A. terraform destroy aws_instance.ubuntu[l]
+- A. `terraform destroy aws_instance.ubuntu[1]`
-- B. terraform apply rm aws_instance.ubuntu[l]
+- B. `terraform apply rm aws_instance.ubuntu[1]`
-- C. terraform state rm aws_instance.ubuntu[l]
+- C. `terraform state rm aws_instance.ubuntu[1]`
-- D. terraform plan rm aws_instance.ubuntu[l]
+- D. `terraform plan rm aws_instance.ubuntu[1]`

 > [!done]- [Answer](https://www.examtopics.com/discussions/hashicorp/view/127163-exam-terraform-associate-topic-1-question-295-discussion/)
 > C